 Yesterday my husband needed me by his side.
 He had to attend a work meeting, which was followed by a social where the wives were included.
 This is a big deal for us because due to that fact that we live nowhere near family and so never have baby sitters.
 Never.
 Going out takes huge planning and preparation.
 This is how I prepared to go out.
 Can you relate?

 For us to attend a function where the girls can’t come with takes HUGE planning and preparation.
 We decided that the only people we felt comfortable leaving the girls with were our good friends who live in a nearby town.
-We’ve never left them with anyone overnight before, apart from my mom, so this was big for us, and for them.
+We’d never left them with anyone overnight before, apart from my mom, so this was big for us, and for them.

 The men left at 08.30 in the morning and my husband’s preparation went something like this: